 - Cook once.
 Eat twice.
 Make extra when possible so that you can freeze a serving for another nights dinner.
 Casseroles, soups, pastas are perfect for this.

-- Serve salads or rice with a meal to bulk it up.
+- Serve salads, beans or rice with a meal to bulk it up.

 - Get to know how long things can safely be kept in the refrigerator so you can either use them or freeze them to avoid wastage.